 Is Wyoming Considered Tax Friendly for Retirement?
 Yes

-Cons: The wind blows constantly and has been known to drive people crazy.
+Cons: Wind is omnipresent.
 The poverty rate is above the national average, but much of this is attributed to the student population.

 Notes: UW is not known as a party school.
 The nearest city is Cheyenne, 50 miles to the east.
 Roads, including I-80, often close in winter.
 Beyond town limits there is nothing but open prairie.
-Laramie has grown by 8% in the last decade.
+Laramie has grown by 8% during the last decade.